Mardi Gras Indians: Black–Indigenous alliances

 When enslaved Africans escaped, they encountered Indigenous peoples of Louisiana who shared skills and resources with them.
 New Orleans was surrounded by swamps, bayous, and rivers where a number of maroon settlements formed.
-In Louisiana, the Underground Railroad went south to maroon camps because the northern free territories and Canada were too far.
+In Louisiana, the Underground Railroad went southward to the maroon camps because the northern free territories and Canada were too far away.
 These maroon camps attacked whites, stole cattle from nearby farms for food, and freed or absorbed other enslaved people.
-The maroons lived in huts and grew their own food of corn, squash, rice, and herbs.
-African culture thrived in maroon communities, and Native Americans often helped them by providing food and weapons to defend themselves from whites and slave catchers.
+The maroons lived in huts and grew their own corn, squash, rice, and herbs.
+African culture thrived in maroon communities, and Native Americans often helped them by providing food and weapons so they could defend themselves from slave catchers and other whites.

-In colonial Louisiana, there was a settlement known as Natanapalle of armed maroons and Indigenous peoples.
+In colonial Louisiana, there was a settlement of armed maroons and Indigenous peoples known as Natanapalle.
 In such spaces, freed and escaped Africans adapted some of the culture of Native Americans.
 Whites in Louisiana feared an alliance of Africans and Indigenous people.

-In 1729, 280 enslaved Africans joined forces with Natchez people during the "Natchez Revolt" to prevent French colonists from taking Indigenous land for tobacco production.
-The Natchez killed almost all of the 150 Frenchmen at Fort Rosalie, and only about 20 managed to escape, some fleeing to New Orleans.
-The Natchez spared the enslaved Africans, perhaps due to an affinity between the Natchez and the Africans.
-Some slaves joined the Natchez, while others took the chance to escape to freedom.
+In 1729, during the Natchez Revolt, 280 enslaved Africans joined forces with Natchez people to prevent French colonists from taking Indigenous land for tobacco production.
+The Natchez killed almost all of the 150 Frenchmen at Fort Rosalie; only about 20 managed to escape, some fleeing to New Orleans.
+The Natchez spared the enslaved Africans, perhaps due to a sense of affinity between the groups.
+Some slaves joined the Natchez, while others took the opportunity to escape to freedom.

-Until the mid-1760s, maroon colonies lined the shores of Lake Borgne, just downriver of New Orleans.
+Until the mid-1760s, maroon colonies lined the shores of Lake Borgne, just downriver from New Orleans.
 The maroons controlled many of the canals and back-country passages from Lake Pontchartrain to the Gulf of Mexico, including the Rigolets.
 The San Malo community was a long-thriving autonomous community.
 These settlements were eventually eradicated by Spanish militia led by Francisco Bouligny.
 Despite this, people who escaped enslavement in ante-bellum America continued to find refuge and freedom in the areas around New Orleans.